Promo code SPRING2022 will be automatically applied at checkout!

 Side profile of a woman in an orange top, wearing glasses, looking into a martphone

-While some bloating is common during menstruation, significant and persistent weight fluctuations (as well as any other symptoms mentioned previously) may indicate hormonal imbalances.
+While some bloating is common during menstruation, significant and persistent weight fluctuations and menstrual cramps (as well as any other symptoms mentioned previously) may indicate hormonal imbalances.
 They may also indicate an underlying condition such as:

-To reduce bloating or period-related weight gain, you may want to track your hormone levels throughout your cycle.
-A functional practitioner or nutritionist may be able to suggest effective ways to do this.
+You may want to track your hormone levels throughout your cycle to reduce bloating or period-related weight gain.
+A functional practitioner or nutritionist may be able to suggest practical ways to do this.

 • One common method is testing your sex hormones on day three and day 21 of your cycle.